AgusAnfosso/NalaFragrances/README.md

 # NalaFragrances
-A personal website in which I am actually selling original and imported fragrances.
+A personal website, I am creating this website to challenge myself.
+I am actually selling original and imported fragrances.
+(This website is in proccess)